m1ck2/hg-sip/sphinx/c_api.rst

         the state of the converted value.

-.. c:function:: PyObject *sipGetWrapper(void *cppptr, sipWrapperType *type)

-    .. deprecated:: 4.8
-        Use :c:func:`sipGetPyObject()` instead.

-    This returns a borrowed reference to the wrapped instance object for a C structure or C++ class instance.

-    :param cppptr:
-        the pointer to the C/C++ instance.
-    :param type:
-        the :ref:`generated type object <ref-type-objects>` corresponding to the C/C++ type.
-    :return:
-        the Python object or ``NULL`` (and no exception is raised) if the C/C++ instance hasn't been wrapped.

 .. c:function:: void *sipImportSymbol(const char *name)

     Python does not allow extension modules to directly access symbols in